Outdated UI, pricey plans, longing for white label but not wanting to spurge on the Enterprise plan, or poor branding possibilities.

-As we already mentioned, you can easily create productized, custom, free, and soon subscription services using Zendo and connect them with workflows, status updates, automatic initial messages, and order forms.
+As we already mentioned, you can easily create productized, custom, free, and subscription-based services using Zendo and connect them with workflows, status updates, automatic initial messages, and order forms.
 You can also go ahead and create your own Service Catalog that collects all your services and lets your customers place orders.

-Let’s take a look at creating a one-off service in Zendo to actually see it in action.
+First, let’s take a look at creating a one-off service in Zendo to actually see it in action.

 Now it’s time to add the new service into Zendo and the creator here is just as simple as everything else in the tool.